What is HR Due Diligence?

 - Other benefits

-Apart from this basic tangible information, it is also important to understand the culture of the target organization and whether it would be a good fit with the acquirer.
-Without a good fit, there are chances of conflict among the employees of the two company, which can never result in anything good.
+Apart from this basic tangible information, it is also important to understand the culture of the target organization and whether it would be a good fit for the acquirer.
+Without a good fit, there are chances of conflict among the employees of the two companies, which can never result in anything good.

 How does HR Due Diligence help in Decision Making?

-Once the HR due diligence is done, it is time to ask critical questions.
+After conducting the HR due diligence once, it is time to ask critical questions.
 Some such questions can be –

 - Are there any major cultural differences between the two organizations that will create major conflict in the future?

 - Does the target company hold any multiple year-long contracts with any employees at exorbitant compensation that will be unhealthy for the entity in the future?

 - Are there any red flags, such as any pending litigations against employees in which the company might have to pay compensation in the future?

 - Is the current human resource CTC matching the acquiring company?
 Is it sustainable in the future?

 An in-depth HR due diligence can answer many such questions.
 The main goal is that the merger or acquisition is smooth and impacts the acquirer in a positive way.